MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 It's easy for a mob to loose momentum when discussing stylistic preferences on code (trying to resolve what particular syntax to use for branching logic is not going to be solved in any short time).
 Instead defer in depth stylistic discussions for after the mob session.

-If you can't get full agreement on specific stylistic preferences within a short amount of time - say two minutes - defer the discussion for later and go with what the majority of the mob feels is the preferred style.
+The rule of thumb is if you can't get full agreement on specific stylistic preferences within a short amount of time - say two minutes - get the mob to do a staw poll on what each persons preferred style is, go with what the majority of the mob feels votes for and if necessary defer the in depth discussion for later.

 > It is useful to get agreement before a mob starts that when there are differences of opinion, we will go with the mob majority vote.